 When Arthur Enterprises Inc. went bankrupt, Wehrenberg Theatres took over operations of the St. Ann Drive-In, putting it in direct competition with its own Airway Drive-In.
 The St. Ann Drive-In usually played the same double bill program on two screens leaving you with a choice of two programs.

-The drive-in was closed in the 1980’s and was later demolished to make way for the St. Ann Square Shopping Center.
+The drive-in was closed on September 16, 1984 and was later demolished to make way for the St. Ann Square Shopping Center.

 Just login to your account and subscribe to this theater.